nshkrdotcom/perimeter/docs/PERIMETER_gem_0006.md

 ### Added
 - Initial release of the `Perimeter` library.
 - `Perimeter.Contract` module with `defcontract/2`, `required/3`, `optional/3`, `validate/1`, and `compose/1` macros for defining data contracts.
-- `Perimeter.Guard` module with the `@guard/1` macro for enforcing contracts on function boundaries.
+- `Perimeter.Guard` module with the `@guard/1` macro for enforcing contracts on function perimeters.
 - `Perimeter.Validator` module with a public API (`validate/3` and `validate!/3`) for manual validation.
 - `Perimeter.Error` and `Perimeter.ValidationError` structs for structured error handling.
 - Configuration system for setting enforcement levels (`:strict`, `:warn`, `:log`) via `config.exs`.